 Typical homeowners, renters, and condominium insurance policies cover losses to real and personal property resulting from fire, smoke, wind, theft, riots, vandalism, and water (excluding flood damage).
 "Comprehensive" vehicle insurance policies typically cover damage not caused by collision, including damage caused by fire, theft, vandalism, and windstorm.
-Fire insurance, not surprisingly, specifically covers losses from fire.
+Fire insurance specifically covers losses from fire.

-Earth movement (landslides and mudslides) is typically excluded from standard homeowners insurance policies.
-This is a complicated issue, and you will likely want to consult your insurance agent or an attorney or other expert.
-United Policyholders, a nonprofit organization serving insurance consumers, provides additional information on coverage of losses from mudslides and mudflows at www.uphelp.org.
+Earth movement (landslides and mudslides) is typically excluded from standard homeowner's insurance policies.
+This is a complicated issue, and you will likely want to consult your insurance agent or an attorney or other expert if you find yourself facing this type of damage.